Weak Lensing Tomographic Redshift Distribution Inference for the Hyper Suprime-Cam Subaru Strategic Program three-year shape catalogue: Introduction

-This paper presents the sample redshift inference methodology for the HSC Y3 cosmological weak lensing analysis, which consists of two cosmic shear analyses in four tomographic bins and a 3x2pt analysis.
+This paper presents the sample redshift inference methodology for the HSC Y3 cosmological weak lensing analysis, which consists of two cosmic shear analyses \citep{2023arXiv230400701D, 2023arXiv230400702L} in four tomographic bins and a 3x2pt analysis \citep{2023arXiv230400703M, 2023arXiv230400704M, 2023arXiv230400705S} which uses one tomographic bin.
+This paper presents our inference methodology in the context of the cosmic shear analyses, where it was used as the default method for redshift inference.
 Tomography refers here to binning the shear catalog along the redshift dimension, using a predictor for redshift.
 While the separation of these tomographic samples in redshift is typically not perfect, i.e., the sample redshift distributions of adjacent tomographic bins will overlap, auto- and cross-correlations estimated on the tomographic samples will have more information about the redshift evolution of the growth of structure than the two-point function estimated on the unbinned sample.
 We utilize 5 band photometry in the $grizy$ filter set to infer the tomographic sample redshift distributions (tomographic $p_{\rm samp}(z)$).
 We apply our methodology to the Hyper Suprime-Cam three-year shape catalog\footnote{Data observed through 2019.} dataset (HSC Y3), and derive and recommend prior distributions over a $p_{\rm samp}(z)$ parameterization that can be used in the subsequent cosmological weak lensing analyses.

 This work presents a significant update to the HSC sample redshift inference methodology developed for the first year (HSC Y1) analyses presented in \citet{2019PASJ...71...43H} and \citet{2020PASJ...72...16H}.
 This is vital, since the increased area of the shear catalog from $136.9 \, {\rm deg}^2$ (HSC Y1) to $433.5 \, {\rm deg}^2$ (HSC Y3) implies that our redshift calibration accuracy has to significantly improve to prevent systematic biases or uncertainties in cosmological parameters from dominating over the statistical uncertainties.